Dynamic Cantor Derivative Logic: The Canonical Model

-\begin{corollary} The logic $\bold{wK4C}$ is sound and complete with respect to the class of all weakly monotonic dynamic derivative frames, and $\bold{K4C}$ is sound and complete with respect to the class of all weakly monotonic, transitive dynamic derivative frames. \end{corollary}
+\begin{cor} The logic $\bold{wK4C}$ is sound and complete with respect to the class of all weakly monotonic dynamic derivative frames, and $\bold{K4C}$ is sound and complete with respect to the class of all weakly monotonic, transitive dynamic derivative frames. \end{cor}